 Shopping In Florence

 Not only is it the oldest pharmacy in the world, it’s probably also the most beautiful.
-Since 1221, this pharmacy has been creating perfumes, body products, and remedies for ailments.
+Since 1221, this non-traditional pharmacy has been creating perfumes, body products, and remedies for ailments.
 Even if you don’t need anything, drop in to admire the gorgeous building and picture-perfect displays.
 You may just leave with something, like my favorite melograno (pomegranate) bar of soap.

 Window Shop on Via Tornabuoni